Debugging Your ESP32 Project with a Serial Terminal

 }

-When you run this, the serial terminal becomes your mission control center:
+When you run this code, the serial terminal becomes your mission control center.
+You'll see a much richer output that demonstrates a typical debugging workflow.

 Understanding Crash Reports (Guru Meditation Error)